Peutz-Jeghers Syndrome and Cancer

 Cancer screening when you have Peutz-Jeghers syndrome

 Genetic testing can confirm if you have PJS.
 People with PJS can take steps to help reduce cancer risk.
-For instance, they can not use tobacco and stay away from tobacco smoke.
+For instance, they can't use tobacco and must stay away from tobacco smoke.
 They can also start cancer screening at a young age.
 Screening tests are used to look for cancer before it causes symptoms.

-It's very important that anyone with PJS talks with a healthcare provider about cancer screening options.
+It's very important that anyone with PJS talks with a healthcare provider about cancer screening .
 Here are some of the tests that might be used:

 Upper endoscopy.
 Starting at age 8, a child with PJS should have this test regularly.
 It's used to look for polyps, tumors, and other problems in the esophagus.

 Colonoscopy.
 A child with PJS should have this test done at age 8.
 If polyps are found, it should be repeated every 2 to 3 years.
 This checks for changes that could become cancer over time.

 MRI.
 These scans can be done to watch for pancreatic cancer.
 This should be done starting at about age 30.
 If someone in the family has had pancreatic cancer, it should be started at 10 years younger than the age that family member was when they were diagnosed.

 Mammogram.
 These tests should be started at age 20.
 They should be done every 2 to 3 years until age 40.
 After age 40, a mammogram should be done every year.

 Yearly clinical breast exam.
 A healthcare provider should examine the breasts every year.
 Women might also want to talk with a provider about breast self-exams.